-In order to accurately carrying out a comparison with observations, we must process our data the same way the observations were processed.
-While the true sink particle separations and separations between centres of mass for sub-systems was used to find bound systems previously, to be consistent with \citet{tobin_vlaalma_2022}, we also calculate the separations between mid-points of components and sub-systems.
-Please refer to Figure 1 of \citet{tobin_vlaalma_2022} for details on measuring separations in a multiple star system.
+To accurately carry out a comparison with observations, we must process our data the same way the observations were processed.
+While the true sink particle separations and separations between centres of mass for sub-systems were used to find bound systems previously, to be consistent with \citet{tobin_vlaalma_2022}, we also calculate the separations between mid-points of components and sub-systems.
+Readers can refer to Figure 1 of \citet{tobin_vlaalma_2022} for details on measuring separations in a multiple star system.

-For some of the comparisons with observations, we save a projected midpoint-separation, e.g., save the true separations projected onto the xy-plane.
+For some of the comparisons with observations, we save a projected midpoint-separation, for example, save the true separations projected onto the xy-plane.
 We also vary whether accretion and luminosity limits are applied to be consistent with \citet{tobin_vla_2016}, and whether to count unbound pairs (pairs with projected separation $<10,000\au$).
 The various analysis settings are summarised in \Cref{tab:comparison_summary}.
 After all the multiple systems are found based on the settings and limitations applied, we then process systems to determine how the companion frequency evolves with projected separation.

 We create 12 separation bins logarithmically spaced from $10^1 - 10^4\au$, in the same fashion of \citet{tobin_triple_2016} and \citet{tobin_vlaalma_2022}.
 Within each bin, if a multiple system has components with separations smaller than the lower bound of the bin, it is considered a single star, and if there are components with projected separations larger than the upper bound then that system is separated into smaller systems.